 all the most overwhelming evidence of reality so that he would

-understand and forgive ?
+if someone did not want to undertake it).
 If Jesus has any power on this planet,

 why doesn't he have the decency of coming to exterminate in